47.4

 About Delta County, Texas

-Delta County leads in national comparison
+Delta County nears the national median

 Score breakdown